 If you’re interested in and are good with some obscure thing that no one will pay for, then, unfortunately, you’ve stumbled upon a potential hobby, but not a purpose.

 But don’t be discouraged.
 Remember, the internet makes a lot of things possible.
 I distinctly remember someone who makes quite a bit of money by selling hand-drawn pictures of comic cats.

-And once you have an intersection of “Thing you enjoy”, “Thing you are good at” and “Thing that can fill the fridge” – well congratulations, you’ve found a purpose.
+And once you have an intersection of “something you enjoy”, “something you are good at” and “something that can fill the fridge” – well congratulations, you’ve found a purpose.

 You can follow that path and create your purpose and meaning of life.